netglade/safe_bloc/README.md

 ---

-An extension to bloc state management library that efficiently manages unexpected exceptions in a code and displays customizable user-friendly error messages.
+An extension to bloc state management library that manages unexpected exceptions in a code and displays customizable user-friendly error messages.

 [netglade_link]: https://netglade.com/en